haruki-nguyen/express-your-love/README.md

 # This is a small website project to help express your love

-## ⚠️ Caution
+## ⚠️ This project is under development

-- This webpage is currently _only_ work with devices that has a mouse (or something similar).
+- This webpage is currently _only_ work well with devices that has a mouse (or something similar).

 - And it will work best on large screens like laptops or desktops (because the background will cause unwanted results when your screen shrinks).

+- Remember to update HTML content yourself before using it.

 ## ✅ Todo